A Bit Of Innocent Murder & A Strip Poker Twist - A Reps Theatre Production: A Review

 Dave, the deceitful mastermind behind the idea of blackmail is played by King Billius, while his wife Victoria is played by Munyaradzi Guramatunhu, who brilliantly plays the role of a supportive wife with a heartbreaking secret, that sees her almost nude before revealing it.
 Their dinner guests are played by Brendon Lawrence as Dave, a reserved family man married to Pam, played by Krissy Evans who captures the audience's attention with her portrayal of the role.

 It's a good production, but you just feel more could've been done with it.
-Not in necessarily in the plot but maybe in the dialogue or how it plays out.
-However I would definitely watch it again.
+Not necessarily in the plot but maybe in the dialogue or how it plays out.
+However, I would definitely watch it again.

 A Bit Of Innocent Murder

 Beginning with the hiding of a bloody shirt, the play is the story of a murder that never was.
-Well something is killed but not so much someone.
-A distraught husband confesses the crime to his wife and in the unfurling of events there is the confession of accidental adultery.
+Well, something is killed but not so much someone.
+A distraught husband confesses the crime to his wife and in the unfurling of events, there is the confession of accidental adultery.
 This becomes the centrepiece of the play as much as the murder, with a further case of adultery complicating matters.
-The humour is relatable across the board, almost without the need of knowing any cultural references.
+The humour is relatable across the board, almost without the need to know any cultural references.

 Enjoyed reading this news report?
 Support Greedysouth by buying the team a cup of coffee.
 Your support assists in the production of such quality reports.
 Thank you.